17+ Great 3D Printed Planters You Can Print Today

 3D Printed Planter for Succulents

-If you’re a city-dweller like me, then you probably know the pain of limited space.
+If you’re a city-dweller like me, then you probably know the pain of limited room.
 That’s where this design comes in very handy.
 Suspended from the ceiling, they take up no shelf space and make for a very welcoming decoration.

 The individual planters all come with different holes for different hanging positions.
 The only real issue with them is drainage, as you can’t simply put a saucer underneath like you would with other pots.